 USAA Sponsors Military Kids Clinic with San Diego Padres, Petty Officer 1st Class Robert Simpson Best Sports That Teach How to Deal with Pressure All team sports cause pressure, but baseball and football are full of pressure-filled moments because of the rules and goals of the game, demanding constant analysis that keeps players mentally and physically on their toes.
 Playing team sports forges life lessons that help children set and achieve goals while strengthening work and personal relationships.
 Therefore, letting children play team sports provides them with character-building traits that will help ensure they handle the difficulties of life well.
-The impact of these seven lessons begins now and lasts a lifetime.
+The impact of these eight lessons begins now and lasts a lifetime.
 Wrap-Up: The Impact of Team Sports Here's a statistic to keep in mind about playing team sports: 95% of Fortune 500 executives took part in high school athletics of some sort, including team sports.
 Their participation taught them to structure their schedule, develop strategies, and compromise with other players to attain a common goal.
-It is easy to see how those skills translate to working a job at any level or interacting with others.
-If a child doesn't make an official team at school, check out community teams and informally arranged team sports played with friends and neighborhood kids.
-All children benefit from the chance to play sports with peers and can attain positive goals throughout all their life stages by learning these seven beneficial lessons!
+Playing team sports develops character-building traits that help children handle life's challenges with confidence.
+These eight lessons create lasting impact, beginning in childhood and strengthening throughout their lives.
+Even children who don't make school teams can benefit through community leagues or neighborhood games-every child deserves the chance to develop these valuable life skills through sports.